With its lower-than-average annual fee, this is a solid card for people looking to build credit who do not qualify for an unsecured card.

 The First Progress Platinum Elite MasterCard Secured Credit Card takes a long time to pronounce, but it can shorten the amount of time it takes you to build a solid credit history.
 Despite a relatively high APR, this card's low annual fee and affordable minimum deposit can put a clean line of credit within the reach of many consumers.

 During the credit crunch, it often seemed like banks would pull the plug on secured credit cards altogether.
 Many subprime lenders used secured cards to line up customers for their more expensive unsecured credit cards for poor credit.
 Well-known banks turned secured cards into a benefit for customers of their retail branches, while other issuers directed customers with lower than average credit to expanded lines of prepaid debit cards.

 This card is best if past financial problems have soured your relationships with other leading issuers of secured credit cards.
-For instance, Capital One offers a similarly-priced secured card, but an outstanding balance or a default on a past account would disqualify you from a new account.
+For instance, an issuer may offer a similarly-priced secured card, but an outstanding balance or a default on a past account would disqualify you from a new account.
 After all, you can't reasonably expect a lender to accept a security deposit on a new account when you haven't paid off your other debt.